-John will next be in the USA, based in Black Mountain NC, in 2018.
+John is periodically in the United States, based in Black Mountain NC, and available to speak to congregations as his schedule permits.
 Email him to extend an invitation to visit your congregation or organization.

 About John McCall’s ministry